bt-maps/healthcheck/README.md

 OPM (OpenResty package manager)
 ---

-One library is installed during the Docker image building process :
+One library is installed during the Docker image building process (not actually used in this config, but useful when working with openresty):

 * [lua-resty-http] : Lua HTTP client cosocket driver for OpenResty / ngx_lua.
 https://github.com/ledgetech/lua-resty-http